-The discovery of mindfulness began for me indirectly as a child.
-My father would call for “quiet time” midday when he was watching us.
-My older brothers and sister would read books in most of these cases, but I would typically just sit underneath the dining room table, at his feet, and wait for the torturous silence to end.
-But in between the tortures I would get caught up in the wonderful task of becoming a spider and crawling along the woodgrain of the table, or sometimes the important work of forming a new civilization in the purple patterns of the oriental rug.
+My older siblings read books and tackled homework, but I was placed underneath the dining room table, at his feet, and wait for the torturous silence to end.
+In-between the bursts of boredom, something would happen.
+Sometimes I would get caught up in the wonderful task of being a spider, crawling along the woodgrain of the table.
+Sometimes I would tackle the precision work of organizing crumbs and pet hairs, making ready a whole new civilization in the purple patterns of the oriental rug.

 At 12 years old, a group of bullies at Boy Scout camp thought it would be amusing to carry my cot out of my tent, with me sleeping in it, and gently deposit me in the middle of a vast field.
 The idea was that I would wake up and be upset.
 But I wasn’t asleep.
 I kept my eyes closed and played the part as best I could, waiting until all of their whispers and footsteps were far away before I opened my eyes.

 I looked up at one of the clearest night skies I have ever seen, with the fuzz and glow of the Milky Way and an endless array of stars and planets.
 I laid there for over an hour, coming and going between internal dialogue and spacious, thoughtless, wordless liberation.
 A part of my consciousness lit up that entire field.
 All that existed beyond sky were the textures, colors, the shape of the field, even the swaying of nearby trees around its border and subtle lapping of water against the banked canoes on the nearby lake.